Joshua Nkomo: Children, Political Career, Death - Pindula, Local Knowledge

 Unity Accord

-In 1982, security agents allegedly discovered an arms cache at farms owned by Nkomo’s party, ZAPU.
-This led to a massacre which was later termed Gukurahundi where 20 000 lives were killed in Nkomo's home area Matebeleland.
-To end this the two parties ZAPU and ZANU signed an agreement in 1987 which became known as the Unity Accord.
+Gukurahundi resulted in the deaths of 20 000 or more people in Matebeleland and Midlands.
+To end this the two parties, ZAPU and ZANU, signed an agreement in 1987 which became known as the Unity Accord.

 Positions Held